sputot/RINO/README.md

 - configuration files for some examples are available in directory Examples/ConfigFiles.
 - at command line, either systype and syschoice should be specified, or a configuration file containing this information should be provided (if both are provided, config file information overrides command-line options)

-In praticular:
+In particular:
   - the Brusselator example of Reference [HSCC 2017] below is run by "./rino -systype ode -syschoice 2 [Examples/ConfigFiles/cfg_ode_2.txt] "
   - the self-driving car example of Reference [HSCC 2019]  is run by "./rino -systype ode -syschoice 6 [Examples/ConfigFiles/cfg_ode_6.txt]"
-  -   - the crazyflie model of Reference [HSCC 2019]  is run by "./rino -systype ode -syschoice 18 [Examples/ConfigFiles/cfg_ode_18.txt]"
+  - the crazyflie model of Reference [HSCC 2019]  is run by "./rino -systype ode -syschoice 18 [Examples/ConfigFiles/cfg_ode_18.txt]"
   - the self-driving car example of Reference [CAV 2018]  is run by "./rino -systype dde -syschoice 7 [Examples/ConfigFiles/cfg_dde_7.txt]" (here the model is with delays, hence the system_type 1)
   - the platoon examples  of Reference [CAV 2018] are run  by "./rino -systype dde -syschoice 10 [Examples/ConfigFiles/cfg_dde_10.txt]" (5 vehicles) or "./rino -systype dde -syschoice 11 [Examples/ConfigFiles/cfg_dde_11.txt]" (10 vehicles)

 The corresponding systems (both for ODEs and DDES) are defined in ode_def.h (system and constant parameters) and ode_def.cpp (dimensions of the system, initial conditions, uncertain control inputs and perturbations, whether they are constant or time-varying, and control inputs or perturbations, and finally the integration settings - order of Taylor models, initial final time, time step etc).
-More documentation on how to use these (and better input mechanisms) should come.

 #### Sample configuration file (ODE)